- This event has passed.

 They sure know how to throw a fiesta in Spain, and the annual Tenerife Carnival (Carnaval de Santa Cruz de Tenerife) is a shining example of a pumping party.
 As Tenerife’s alternative to the Sitges Carnival, this is a feast of colour, music, dance and a dazzling array of extravagance.

-This year’s edition of the second-largest carnival in the world and one of its greatest, the Tenerife Carnival, will honour New York.
+This year’s edition of the second-largest carnival in the world and one of its greatest, the Tenerife Carnival, will have the theme of Secrets of Africa.

 The contests as well as the street celebrations are the two components of the Tenerife Carnival.

-The fairgrounds in Santa Cruz will play host to a broad range of competitions, such as “murga” street music groups and “comparsa” bands, as well as the perennially famous Carnival Queen Election Gala on February 15.
+The fairgrounds in Santa Cruz will play host to a broad range of competitions, such as “murga” street music groups and “comparsa” bands, as well as the perennially famous Carnival Queen Election Gala.
 On that evening, more than a dozen applicants will compete in amazing costumes.
 The Carnival Queen will be chosen by an expert panel as the contestant with the most attractive outfit.

 The “Coso Apoteosis” parade, an undoubted highlight of Tenerife Carnival celebrations, will take place on Shrove Tuesday.
 The procession will feature the Carnival Queen, maids of honour, and all “murga” and “comparsa” street music groups.
 A spectacular fireworks show will round off the evening and, in theory, finish the carnival.